luxfi/docs/docs/nodes/validate/add-a-validator.md

 the code, the encoded addresses used will have a distinctive Human Readable Part(HRP) per network.

-_Example Address: 5 - X-`fuji`19rknw8l0grnfunjrzwxlxync6zrlu33yxqzg0h_
+_Example Address: 5 - X-`testnet`19rknw8l0grnfunjrzwxlxync6zrlu33yxqzg0h_

-For Fuji Testnet, 5 is the correct value to use.
+For Testnet, 5 is the correct value to use.

 To learn more about encoded addresses, click [here](/tooling/luxjs-guides/manage-x-chain-keys.md#encode-bech32-addresses).